acquia/acsf-tools/README.md

 For larger teams, we recommend adding this project as a composer library, e.g. `composer require acquia/acsf-tools:9.x-dev`.
 See [Using Composer to manage Drupal site dependencies](https://www.drupal.org/node/2718229) if you're new to Composer.

-_If you upgraded Drush to 11.x then use acsf-tools 11.x, the easiest method is to run `composer remove acquia/acsf-tools` and then `composer require acquia/acsf-tools:11.x-dev`.
-This will ensure no cruft remains from the 10.x version or earlier versions.
-Make a backup of your local acsf_tools_config.yml before running `composer remove`._
+_If you upgraded Drush to 13.x then use acsf-tools 13.x, the easiest method is to run `composer remove acquia/acsf-tools` and then `composer require acquia/acsf-tools:13.x-dev`.
+This will ensure no cruft remains from the earlier versions._

-#### Drush 12 Installs
+#### Drush 13 Installs

-Using this branch requires Drush 12.
+Using this branch requires Drush 13.

 _Also, there are some additional manual install steps while some upstream packages ([BLT](https://github.com/acquia/blt/tree/11.x), [Composer-installers](https://github.com/composer/installers)) adapt to Drush 11:_